bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 sendRecoverLink(unverifiedUser); // Error!
 ```

-Again, in TypeScript, it's difficult to achieve bullet-proof “unrepresentability” of invalid transformations, in other typed languages it may be much easier.
+Again, in TypeScript, it's challenging to achieve bullet-proof “unrepresentability” of invalid transformations.
+In other typed languages, it may be much easier.
 But even just showing different data states as types helps to notice errors in the business logic at the design stage.

-It's easier to notice such errors in types because, unlike in implementation, branching in types is much more verbose and difficult.
-This forces us to describe workflow types declaratively and linearly.
-If we then notice ambiguity in the described model, we can act on it.
+It's easier to notice such errors in types because branching in types is much more verbose and difficult, unlike in implementation.
+It forces us to describe workflow types declaratively and linearly.
+If we notice ambiguity in the described model, we can act on it.

 ### Violation of Agreements